boldt/dockerfiles/README.md

 # Dockerfiles

-This repository contains some Dockerfiles for my projects on https://hub.docker.com/u/boldt/
+This repository contains most of the Dockerfiles for my projects on https://hub.docker.com/u/boldt/